DDJrs2/bipbup/README.md

 ## Syntax

-Simply say `.addRole [yourRoleName] [#HexValue]` in any text channel.
+Simply say `.addRole "[yourRoleName]" #[HexValue]` in any text channel.
 The prefix variable can be changed inside main.lua.
+Example: `.addRole "Average Lua enjoyer" #00ff00`